seek-oss/logger/docs/eeeoh.md

 });
 ```

-Or, you could accomplish a similar effect with [child loggers]:
+Or, you can accomplish a similar effect with [child loggers]:

 ```typescript
 const noLogger = createLogger({